xuvw/AlphaNavigationBar/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build AFNetworking 3.0.0+.

 #### Podfile

 To integrate AlphaNavigationBar into your Xcode project using CocoaPods, specify it in your `Podfile`: